SwissLife-OSS/mongo-extensions/README.md

         }
 ```

-When the MongoDBContext is used the first time, then all the Serializers, BsonClassMaps, ConventionPacks, Connection, Database and Collections will be initialized according your configuration.
+When the MongoDBContext is used the first time, then the connection, database and collections, serializers, classMaps, convention packs etc. will be initialized and configured according your configuration.

 ### Use MongoDB Context
 The MongoDbContext contains the configured MongoDB client, database and collections.
 Therefore we should use always the MongoDbContext to get the client, database or a collection, because they are configured correctly.